lucendio/lecture-devops-infos/content/exercises/allocate-virtual-machine-in-cloud.md

    allowed (may require additional OpenTofu resource)
 6. Use the private part of the previously generated SSH key and connect to the allocated machine
-7. Install the [webservice](https://gitlab.bht-berlin.de/fb6-wp11-devops/webservice) into the machine and confirm that the default page is being served
+7. Install the [webservice](https://gitlab.bht-berlin.de/fb6-wp11-devops/webservice) into the machine and confirm that it's accessible from the *"outside"* via CLI
 8. Delete all resource again